 How to Cancel a Cheque

-To cancel a cheque, you just need to strike two lines across the cheque and write the word “CANCELLED” across it.
+To cancel cheque leaves, you just need to strike two lines across the cheque and write the word “CANCELLED” across it.
 You don’t need to sign the cancelled cheque.
 It only works as proof that you have an account in the bank.
 There is the account holder’s name, branch name and address, account number, and MICR code on the cheque which is enough to submit as proof.

 Purpose of a Cancelled Cheque